-The purchase price allocation is subject to revision as acquisition-date fair value analyses are completed and if additional information about facts and circumstances that existed at the acquisition date becomes available.
-During the period ended June 30, 2023, we revised the fair value of certain tractors and trailers, resulting in a decrease in the amount allocated to property and equipment of \$0.2 million and with a corresponding increase in goodwill.
+The purchase price allocation was subject to revision as acquisition-date fair value analyses were completed and if additional information about facts and circumstances that existed at the acquisition date became available.
+During the second quarter of 2023, we revised the fair value of certain tractors and trailers, resulting in a decrease in the amount allocated to property and equipment of \$0.2 million and with a corresponding increase in goodwill.
 No other changes to the purchase price allocation occurred during the first half of 2023.
-The purchase price consideration, as well as the estimated fair values of the assets acquired and liabilities assumed, will be finalized as soon as practicable, but no later than one year from the closing second quarter of 2023.
+The purchase price consideration, as well as the estimated fair values of the assets acquired and liabilities assumed, was finalized during the second quarter of 2023.